Kholoudxs55kh/alx-low_level_programming/0x0F-function_pointers/README.md

-red me in the right time
+read me in the right time